2022 Kharkiv counteroffensive: Breakthrough

+By 7 September, Balakliia was under siege, with fighting taking place in the eastern and central parts of the city.
+Fighting ended on 8 September, with Ukrainian forces capturing all of Balakliia.
+After the quick takeover of the town of Balakliia, on the same day, Ukrainian troops took over Shevchenkove in a blitzkrieg.
+Russian forces retreated in panic towards the city of Kupiansk, while much larger Ukrainian forces continued the offensive in the direction of Izyum and Kupiansk on the same day.

 By 8 September, Ukrainian troops had advanced 50 km deep into Russian defensive positions north of Izium.
 SOBR units of Russian National Guard forces lost control of Balakliia, about 44 km northwest of Izium, although Ukraine did not establish control of the city until 10 September.
 Near the city, Ukrainian forces recaptured the largest ammunition storage base of the Central Rocket and Artillery Directorate of the Armed Forces of Ukraine.
 Ukrainian forces also regained control over more than 20 settlements.
 On the same day, Ukrainian media reported that Ukrainian forces captured a high-ranking Russian officer on the Kharkiv front.
 Based on footage of the man, it was speculated that he was Lieutenant General Andrei Sychevoi, Commander of the Western Military District of the Russian Armed Forces.
+Russian occupation authorities in the city claimed that Russian forces began to defend Kupiansk.
+On the morning of 8 September, Ukraine's 80th Brigade reached the Oskil River at the village of Senkove.